-The registered provider is extremely committed and highly dedicated to maintaining the highest levels of achievement for the children and their families.
+The senior management team are extremely committed and highly dedicated to maintaining the highest levels of achievement for the children and their families.
 Very effective management structures are in place and communication with all levels of practitioners is excellent.
 Regular and robust reviews of all paperwork and procedures take place to ensure that all requirements of the Statutory framework for the Early Years Foundation Stage are met.
-Children are exceptionally well safeguarded.
+Children are exceptionally well-safeguarded.
 All practitioners are very aware of their roles and responsibilities in protecting the children in their care.
 They fully understand the signs and symptoms to be aware of and know when and from whom to seek advice.
 Recruitment procedures are rigorous and robust.
-All practitioners are checked thoroughly before being employed and complete yearly declaration forms for suitability.
+All practitioners are checked thoroughly before being employed and complete regular declaration forms for suitability.
 Thorough induction procedures are in place to help and support new practitioners and students.
 Very effective appraisals and supervision meetings are used to identify any areas for improvement.
-The provider and manager are very hands on and supportive of all practitioners.
-They encourage them to reach their full potential and take on additional responsibilities within the nursery to develop their self-esteem.
+The provider and manager are very hands-on and supportive of all practitioners.
+They encourage them to reach their full potential and take on additional responsibilities in the nursery to develop their self-esteem.
+The practitioners who lead the Forest School session also provide this for other provisions and are working with the local school in setting their Forest School up.
+So the nursery is disseminating their outstanding provision to other settings.

-All policies and procedures are shared with parents and comprehensive records are kept, including any complaints that are made.
-The manager and practitioners implement robust procedures to ensure that children are released into the care of a nominated adult, and cannot leave the premises unsupervised.
-Clear procedures are in place to ensure children are kept safe on outings.
-For example, thorough risk assessments are carried out prior to the visit and parent's consent is gained for all outings.
+All policies and procedures are shared with parents and comprehensive records are kept.
+The nursery implements robust procedures to ensure that children are released into the care of a nominated adult and cannot leave the premises unsupervised.
+Clear procedures are in place to ensure children are kept safe on outings, for example, thorough risk assessments are carried out prior to the visit and parents' consent is gained for all outings.
 The practitioner team are very well qualified and vary in age range to ensure a lovely balance of maturity, which children clearly benefit from.
-Due to the management's high standards they work to excellent adult to child ratios and staff are very well deployed, to ensure the supervision, safety and security of all children.
+Due to the management's high standards they work to excellent adult to child ratios and practitioners are very well deployed, to ensure the supervision, safety and security of all children.